Bootstrap-Jersey/KiCAD-CICD-Template/README.md

 ### REUSE

-used to insure every file got a propper license.
+used to ensure every file has an associated license.

 ## getting started